laigen-unam/automatic-summarization-TFs/README.md

 In the BioNLP group of the Computational Genomics Program (Center for Genomic Sciences, Mexico), we conduct research on automatic text summarization for helping the biocuration process of RegulonDB (http://regulondb.ccg.unam.mx/).

-RegulonDB is a database dedicated to the transcriptional regulation of Escherichia coli K-12.
+RegulonDB is a database dedicated to the transcriptional regulation of *Escherichia coli K-12*.
 This database contains a set of summaries about several properties of TFs.
 These summaries are also found in EcoCyc (https://ecocyc.org/).
 These summaries are written manually by using several scientific articles.

 We have proposed an initial approach for the automatic generation of these summaries.
 In this initial approach, we generate summaries only about two properties of TFs:
 1. The biological processes in which the regulated genes are involved